-Attention Manufacturers: Ohio Department of Taxation Issues Proposed Changes to the Manufacturing Ex
+Ohio Department of Taxation Issues Proposed Changes to Manufacturing Exemption Rule

 The Ohio Department of Taxation (“ODT”) recently issued draft changes it is proposing be made to the rule governing the sales and use tax exemption for manufacturers (the “Manufacturing Exemption Rule”).
 The proposed changes are part of the new mandatory five year rule review process.
 ODT has asked for comments from taxpayers by April 28, 2017, so time is short for providing such comments.

 In the 1980s, successful litigation by taxpayers broadly expanded the sales and use tax exemption for manufacturers.
 To avoid major revenue shortfalls, a joint legislative committee recommended that ODT work with manufacturers to design a new manufacturing exemption and rule.
 As a result, a new manufacturing exemption was adopted effective July 1, 1990.
 The Manufacturing Exemption Rule, Ohio Administrative Code section 5703-9-21, was quickly adopted to assist in understanding the new exemption.
 The Manufacturing Exemption Rule has been unchanged for 27 years, but has successfully reduced the amount of uncertainty and controversy that plagued the prior manufacturing exemption.